songster-sa/aws-sw-arch-associate-notes/readme.md

 - You can't convert an existing standard queue into a FIFO queue.
 - The name of a FIFO queue must end with the .fifo suffix.
 - By default, FIFO queues support up to 3,000 messages per second with batching.
+- S3 does not allow FIFO SQS as event notification destination

 - s3:ListBucket is applied to buckets, so the ARN is in the form "Resource":"arn:aws:s3:::mybucket", without a trailing / s3:GetObject is applied to objects within the bucket, so the ARN is in the form "Resource":"arn:aws:s3:::mybucket/*", with a trailing /* to indicate all objects within the bucket
 - Chef and Puppet - configuration management tools for which OpsWorks provides managed instances